zbrtsn/IONCUBE-Decoder-Loader/README.md

 # IONCUBE-Decoder-Loader
-This software tool can help you run files that have been encoded using the ionCube PHP Encoder.
+This software tool can help you run files that have been encoded using the ionCube PHP Encoder.<br>
 A PHP extension called the ionCube Loader handles the reading and execution of encoded files at run time.

 ## Download

-You can visit [this link](https://www.ioncube.com/encoder_eval_download.php "this link") to obtain the free trial version of the Ioncube Decoder.
+You can visit [this link](https://www.ioncube.com/encoder_eval_download.php "this link") to obtain the free trial version of the Ioncube Decoder. <br>
 Then you need to get [Ioncube Loader](https://www.ioncube.com/loaders.php) to encode your decoded file.

 ------------